Philosophy

 <h1 class="d-if ai-c mbs-6 ml-4 c-black fw-600">Blog<h1>

-With abbreviations, you already know CSS, the class name is just a shorter version of what you already know.
+With abbreviations, you already know CSS, the class name is just an abbreviation of what you already know.

-Alias-based frameworks optimize for readability, font-semibold reads like English.
-But readability comes at a cost: you need to memorize a separate vocabulary on top of CSS. font-semibold doesn't tell you it's font-weight: 600. items-center doesn't tell you it's align-items.
-The framework becomes a translation layer between you and CSS.
+Semantic frameworks optimize for readability, font-semibold reads very naturally.
+But readability comes at a cost: you need to memorize a separate vocabulary on top of CSS. font-semibold doesn't tell you it's font-weight: 600. items-center doesn't tell you it's align-items, and so on and so forth.

-Yumma CSS removes that layer.
-The abbreviation rules are consistent and predictable.
+The abbreviation mental model tries to be a set of consistent and predictable micro patterns.
 Once you know that jc is justify-content and c is center, you know jc-c forever, and you also know jc-fe (flex-end), jc-sb (space-between), and every other value without looking anything up.

 There is no vocabulary to memorize on top of CSS.
 There is only CSS, abbreviated.